Three hats off to thee, Peter Gilmore, Master of Cream and Custard.

 Hand-harvested seafood with virgin soy, seaweed and aged vinegar was an extremely unusual way to start a degustation.
 Instead of a fresh, vegetable-based starter (or fresh bread), we had very fishy pieces of octopus, scallops and pipies.
 Even more novel is the method of eating this dish – with tweezers.
 Luckily, I am familiar with tweezers, thanks to growing up with a father who was a tick-riddled landscaper by trade.
 One would hope the percentage of surgeons in the room will allay complaints.
 Otherwise, Quay’s tweezers are gonna give unexacting people seizures, not in the least because I have discovered this signature item can be purchased for a trifling $75 from the front desk.
 They’re only missing a signature scalpel on your way out – you’re bleeding money at this point anyway.

-Smoked eel cream with slivered young walnuts, fine milk skin, cold-pressed almond oil was silky smooth.
+Smoked eel cream with slivered young walnuts, fine milk skin and cold-pressed almond oil was silky smooth.
 The milk skin was dried into stegosaurus shards which matched superbly with the underripe nuts.
 I think it needed a tad more of the toppings to go with the cream.
 I was relieved to find the eel flavour wasn’t strong.

 Poolish crumpets with smoked roe and cultured cream were a big disappointment for me.
 I’d seen them in the media a lot, and expected them to be the highlight of the savoury dishes.
 The ‘poolish’ technique involves adding flour more slowly to get a more aerated and less yeasty tasting crumpet.
 I didn’t notice, to be honest.
 My idea of a good crumpet is being super crusty (like toast) on the bottom, and bubbled on the top, so that you bite through the soft depth with a toasty undercrust to finish.
 Crumpets by Merna at Carriageworks are a good example.
 Quay’s crumpets were very dense, and dense on both sides.
 The bottom wasn’t crusty enough (but rather limp), but not light and airy at all.
 I suspect this batch had been overcooked or kept warm somewhere for too long.
 It was more like a bubbled pancake.
 It lacked the deep holes and warmth to melt the cream and let it seep into its pockets.